Bayesian Influence Functions for Hessian-Free Data Attribution: Results

 Our findings reveal a compelling trade-off between methods.
 The performance of all TDA methods improves as the attribution set size ($\nattribution$) decreases.
 In the scenario where the retrain subset size ($\nretrain$) is small, removing a few points creates a larger relative change in the dataset.
 We find that in this small-model, high-variance regime, the local BIF consistently outperforms EK-FAC, achieving a higher LDS.

+In \cref{appendix:llm_lds_scores}, we additionally report LDS scores for Pythia-14M in a finetuning setting, where the BIF underperforms EK-FAC, which we attribute to greater difficulties with sampling in the language model regime.

-In these experiments, EK-FAC is around five times faster than the BIF.
+In the image-modeling experiments, EK-FAC is around five times faster than the BIF.
 This advantage is largely due to the small model sizes ($\sim 2\times10^6$ parameters).
 As we expect (see \cref{sec:comparison}), the BIF to outperform EK-FAC when it comes to larger models, we turn to a model-size scaling comparison.